superwofy/CICPortal/README.md

 To load manually with Tool32:

-1. Copy provisioning.xml to root of the C: drive.
+1. Copy provisioning.xml (from folder 'Server root') to the root of the C: drive.

 2. Start Tool32 and load CMEDIAR.PRG.